lemoinef/lemoinef.github.io/README.md

 - [Bootstrap](http://getbootstrap.com/)

-Udacity recommends the students to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all sorts of libraries and software for developing this project.
+Udacity recommends students to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all sorts of libraries and software for developing this project.

 ### Code